 Your relative may also qualify for NHS-Funded Nursing Care (FNC), depending on their health needs.
 This is a flat rate weekly payment paid by the NHS as a contribution specifically to cover the cost of nursing care provided by a registered nurse in a nursing home facility.
 FNC is paid tax-free and is not means-tested.

 12 -Week Property Disregard: In calculating your relative’s capital, the Local Authority cannot take into account the value of their property and other assets during the first 12 weeks of care, thus giving your relative the opportunity to deal with their finances, including their property (if that’s what they decide to do).

 In any event, it is important to know that the Local Authority cannot force your relative to sell their home, or take the value of their home into consideration as capital, if:

 - Your relative’s partner still lives there

 - A dependent under 16 lives there

 - A relative who is incapacitated lives there

 Even if none of the above circumstances apply, your relative can ask the Local Authority to set up a Deferred Payment Agreement in respect of their care home fees.
-Under this type of arrangement, the Local Authority will pay for your relative’s care but defer payment until their property is sold at some point in time, or after they have passed away, at which point the deferred costs of their care will be recovered from the sale proceeds or their estate.
+Under this type of arrangement, the Local Authority will pay for your relative’s care, but will defer payment until their property is sold at some point in time, or after they have passed away – at which point the deferred costs of their care will be recovered from the sale proceeds or their estate.

-The rule is – don’t worry about being forced to sell your relative’s house – this won’t happen.
-They may have to pay from the sale proceeds at a later stage however.
+The rule is – don’t worry about being forced to sell your relative’s home – this won’t happen.
+However, they may have to pay from the sale proceeds at a later stage.